truvhq/quickstart/README.md

+# Quickstart

-# Introduction
+## Introduction

 Let's get you started with Citadel by walking through this Quickstart app.
-You'll need a set of API keys which you can get by signing up at https://dashboard.citadelid.com/signup
+You'll need a set of API keys which you can get by signing up at [https://dashboard.citadelid.com/signup](https://dashboard.citadelid.com/signup)

 You'll have two different API keys used by the back end, `Client ID` and `Access key`.

-# Set up the Quickstart
+## Set up the Quickstart

 Follow the `README.md` file for the language you would like to implement in.
 If you don't see the language you are working with, send an email to developer-relations@citadelid.com